fsc-data-science/research/README.md

 # Research Subsite

 This repo generates an R Shiny application with searchable `entries`.
-Each entry is a link to an tool (i.e., another app) or piece of research.
+Each entry is a link to a tool (i.e., another app) or piece of research.
 Available at: [Flipside Crypto Research](https://science.flipsidecrypto.xyz/research)

 # Adding Entries